eugeneegbe/EDGE-Hetero/README.md

 The **[EDGE](https://github.com/ds-jrg/EDGE)** framework is a novel framework for evaluating explanations from various node classifiers on knowledge graphs, utilizing advanced Graph Neural Networks and a range of evaluation metrics.
 It automates the evaluation process, aiming to quantitatively assess explainers and streamline evaluations with real-world datasets.
 This however does not cover heterogenous features of the graphs which are provided as input to these classifiers.

 **EDGE-Hetero** justs simply seeks to add more flavor to the features used by the EDGE and report the findings of the behavior of the models and explainers with the added features.
+We explore the effects of both global and local features.
+The main branch covers just local node features.
+To use global features, switch to the `test-global-features` branch.

 ## Logical Approaches
 1. **EvoLearner:** [EvoLearner: Learning Description Logics with Evolutionary Algorithms](https://arxiv.org/abs/2111.04879)